xlink-network/xlink-sdk/README.md

-# XLinkSDK
+# BroSDK

-🐙 **XLINK isn't just a bridge—it's the liquidity layer for Bitcoin and the essential connector for Bitcoin DeFi** 🐙
+🐙 **Brotocol isn't just a bridge—it's the liquidity layer for Bitcoin and the essential connector for Bitcoin DeFi** 🐙

-XLinkSDK enables seamless asset transfers between Bitcoin, Stacks, and EVM-compatible blockchains.
+BroSDK enables seamless asset transfers between Bitcoin, Stacks, and EVM-compatible blockchains.
 It supports cross-chain swaps, Runes & BRC20 metaprotocols, and DEX aggregator integrations.

-The SDK allows users to interact with XLINK smart contracts from backend environments, browsers, and mobile apps.
-It securely handles cross-chain transfers, fee estimation, route planning, and transaction size calculations by using XLINK's on-chain and off-chain infrastructure.
+The SDK allows users to interact with Brotocol smart contracts from backend environments, browsers, and mobile apps.
+It securely handles cross-chain transfers, fee estimation, route planning, and transaction size calculations by using Brotocol's on-chain and off-chain infrastructure.

 ## Installation